rubocop/ruby-style-guide/README.md

     # good (but still ugly as hell)
     result = 1 \
              - 2

+    long_string = 'First part of the long string' \
+                  ' and second part of the long string'
     ```

 * When continuing a chained method invocation on another line keep the `.` on the second line.